Jashaun Corbin: New York Giants (first stint)

 After not being selected in the 2022 NFL draft, Corbin signed with the New York Giants as an undrafted free agent.
-However Corbin was released during final roster cuts, but he signed back to the practice squad one day later.
+However Corbin was released during final roster cuts and signed to the practice squad the next day.
 Corbin was elevated from the practice squad ahead of the Giants wild card round, and he reverted to the practice squad after the game.
 On January 22, 2023, Corbin signed a reserve/future contract with the Giants.

-Corbin was waived as part of final roster cuts on August 29.
+On August 29, 2023, Corbin was waived by the Giants as part of final roster cuts.

 Carolina Panthers

 On September 1, 2023, Corbin was signed to the Carolina Panthers practice squad.

 New York Giants (second stint)

 On October 24, 2023, the Giants signed Corbin off the Panthers practice squad to their active roster.
 He was waived/injured on August 9, 2024.

 San Antonio Brahmas

 On October 31, 2024, Corbin signed with the San Antonio Brahmas of the United Football League (UFL).
 Corbin would finish the season as the leagues leading rusher with 514 yards and was selected for the All-UFL Team.